-This Dublin Coddle is a truly remarkable dish made with a simple combination of bacon, onion, sausage, potatoes, and herbs.
+This Dublin Coddle is a truly delicious and comforting dish made with a simple combination of bacon, onion, sausage, potatoes, and herbs.
 There’s no better way to celebrate St. Patrick’s Day than with a slice of soda bread and a heaping serving of delicious Dublin coddle!

 You may be asking yourself a very important question – what exactly is a Dublin coddle?
 For being such a flavorful, traditional Irish dish, it’s strangely not as popular as it should be… Let’s remedy that issue by whipping some up for St. Patrick’s Day!